-Started on August 14th by SCLC, numerous tents sprung up filled with a number of individuals that have been homeless in the city.
-For the past week, the small encampment has grown with numerous supporters dropping off daily donations.
-A sizable white tent houses the core “administration” of the camp where various volunteers including many people living onsite help organize the daily workings of the site.
+The tent city was started on August 14th by SCLC.
+Numerous tents sprung up, filled with a number of individuals that had been homeless in the city.
+For a week, the small encampment grew, with numerous supporters dropping off daily donations.
+A sizable white tent housed the core “administration” of the camp, where volunteers, many living onsite, help organize the daily workings of the site.
 For the most part, the responses from the community have been highly positive.

-Throughout Baltimore city there are tent cities with homeless residents.
-While there are shelters, transitional housing units, and services available, often the demand can exceed availability of services.
+Throughout Baltimore city, there are tent cities with homeless residents.
+While shelters, transitional housing units, and services are available, often the demand can exceed availability of services.
 Drivers can often see small tent encampments under bridges or overpasses when driving to and from work.
-While some decry their existence as a plight against humanity, others swear against their existence due to their appearance.
+While some decry their existence as a plight against humanity, others swear about them due to their appearance.
 However, for the most part, most simply ignore their existence with apathy.
 On occasion, the tent cities are torn down by city workers with bulldozers.
-To deal with this apathy, the planners of the Tent City hoped to provide a more visible community of people showing their humanity to the city at large.
+To deal with this apathy, the planners of this Tent City hoped to provide a more visible community of people showing their humanity to the city at large.

-Many residents of the camp have differences in political and personal views of their experiences there.
-One gentleman, residing in the camp, hoped that the city would just provide temporary housing for those residing in the tents.
+Many residents of the camp expressed different political and personal views of their experiences there.
+One gentleman residing in the camp hoped that the city would just provide temporary housing for those residing in the tents.
 Another female resident wanted more long term assistance, not just short term “fixes.”
 At one meeting, more than a few tent city residents voiced concerns over whether the city would actually follow through if they provided services.
-Many residents appear ready to stay for the long haul if it’s needed.
+Many residents appeared ready to stay for the long haul if it’s needed.

-The future of the Tent City is relatively uncertain.
-Politically the encampment provides both a startling reminding of the plight of the homeless and brings a potentially embarrassing spotlight to the city government at its very doorsteps.
-For tourists, it shows another site of Baltimore away from the tourist hotspots of the Inner Harbor.
-Ultimately, the tent city reminds us of the humanity of those that society left behind.
-For the mayor, it’s an unavoidable reminder that even the city’s homeless population deserves attention.
-Unfortunately for her, the tent city residents could well stay for weeks or longer if needed.
+Politically the encampment provided both a startling reminding of the plight of the homeless anda potentially embarrassing spotlight on the city government at its very doorsteps.
+To tourists, it showed another site of Baltimore away from the tourist hotspots of the Inner Harbor.

 Further Reading: A “Tent City” outside City Hall to press the mayor on homelessness and more